princefishthrower/chrisfrew.in/src/content/blog/goals-for-2021/index.md

 ### Courses, YouTube Presence, and Digital Art

-As a result of 2020, my fellow Americans, in my **first 100 days<sup>TM</sup> of 2021** :joy: (read: by April 11th, 2021), I'll be releasing no less than 5 SkillShare courses - no excuses this time, not even ANOTHER global pandemic.
+As a result of 2020, my fellow Americans, in my **first 100 days<sup>TM</sup> of 2021** 😂 (read: by April 11th, 2021), I'll be releasing no less than 5 SkillShare courses - no excuses this time, not even ANOTHER global pandemic.
 I also want to release these courses in more channels than just SkillShare, perhaps free samples on YouTube which can drive interested software developers to my courses and some developer digital art.

 ### Wait, a House?!